MZ1387/HW_Scraper/README.md

 - request

 ## Code Explaination
-- Whenever a user visits your site, the app will scrape stories from BuzzFeedNews.
+- Whenever a user visits the site, the app will scrape stories from BuzzFeedNews.
 - I used Cheerio to grab the site content and Mongoose to save it to my MongoDB database.
 - All users can leave comments on the stories collected.
 They can also delete whatever comments they want removed.
 All stored comments are also visible to every user.